Ended MEAL Officer

-> - Work with and support NFDHR’s Senior Staff, Project Manager, MEAL advisor and the Program Managers in preparing program MEAL plans, indicators and mechanisms for M&E in line with strategic program plans and budgets.
+- Work with and support GWQ’s Senior Staff, the Program and the Program Manager in preparing program MEAL plans, indicators and mechanisms for M&E in line with strategic program plans and budgets.

 - Support the development of the logical framework for projects, including MEAL support during proposal development to ensure adequate MEAL budget forecasts for field and office activities.

-- Track outputs and expected results of ongoing projects and the extent of completion of various activities and present findings to NFDHR leadership, programs manager, project manager and MEAL advisor .
+- Track outputs and expected results of ongoing projects and the extent of completion of various activities and present findings to GWQ leadership.

 - Ensure the achievement of results and outputs necessary for development and humanitarian response according to the needs of local communities.